canonical/snapcraft/docs/ros-snap.md

 ### Take the .snap for a test drive

-You can transfer your newly-minted .snap to your Ubuntu Core machine and install it at the same time via `snappy-remote`, for example:
+Transfer your newly-minted .snap to your Ubuntu Core machine with `scp`, then install it:

-    $ snappy-remote --url=ssh://<host>:<port> install \
+    $ sudo snappy install ros-example_1.0_amd64.snap
-      ros-example_1.0_amd64.snap

-Now on the Ubuntu Core machine, take a look in `/snaps/bin/`, and you'll see the binary you requested, called `ros-example.launch-project`.
-Test it
+While on the Ubuntu Core machine, take a look in `/snaps/bin/`, and you'll see the binary you requested, called `ros-example.launch-project`.
+Test it out:
-out:

     $ ros-example.launch-project